Glass with enameled and gilded decoration

-This specially commissioned colorful lamp was suspended from its six handles along with dozens of similar lamps, which created a dazzling effect.
-When lowered to refill with oil, it stood securely on its splayed foot.
+This colorful lamp would have been suspended by its six handles.
+When lowered to refill its oil, it could stand securely on its splayed foot.

 To request more information about this object, study images, or bibliography, contact the Ingalls Library Reference Desk.